truboxl/boinc-termux-client/README.md

 [BOINC/boinc#3620](https://github.com/BOINC/boinc/pull/3620) recently introduced device name change feature so that users can change the default name `localhost`.
 This does mean you need to build BOINC from master branch until the next version release.
 After that you can change the device name using `cc_config.xml`.
 See [truboxl/boinc-termux-client#1](https://github.com/truboxl/boinc-termux-client/issues/1) for reference.

-TODO add a build script that can be natively built on Termux on device
+TODO add a build script that can be used to build natively on device in Termux

 ## OpenCL platform support